KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

           padding: 0;
       }
       ```

-  2. In Atom, open the _src/styles.css_ file for editing by double clicking on it in the left side project pane.

-  3. Paste (use the [keyboard shortcuts](/reference-helpful-keyboard-shortcuts.md)!) the CSS code into your _src/styles.css_ file.
-These are global styles that apply to the whole app.

   3. Save the _src/styles.css_ file.

-  4. Copy these CSS styles:
+  4. Copy the below CSS styles and then paste them into the _src/app/app.component.css_ file in Atom.
+These styles apply only to the markup in _app.component.html_.

       ```
       .quiz-wrapper {